dfranssen/docker-jenkins-master/README.md

 Plugins
 -------

-The following list of plugins come included in the container:
+The following list of plugins come included in the container (some dependencies are listed explicitly in order to have the latest version):

     config-file-provider
     envinject
     git
     git-client
-    git-server
+    github-api
     github
     greenballs
     multiple-scms